Knowledge-Enriched Distributional Model Inversion Attacks: The Proposed Approach

-Intuitively, using these data with soft-labels to train the discriminator will encourage the generator to produce image statistics that help infer what class an image represents.
-Such image statistics are also likely to present in the private training data distribution.
+Intuitively, using the public data with soft-labels to train the discriminator encourages the generator to produce image statistics that help predict the output classes of the target model.
+Such image statistics are also likely to be present in the private training data.
 Hence, the proposed training process can potentially guide the generator to produce images that share more common characteristics with the private training data.

-The proposed training process partially resembles the process of using GAN to perform semi-supervised learning \cite{salimans2016improved}, which also leverages a classifier augmented with a new class of fake samples as the discriminator.
-The proposed training process differs from \cite{salimans2016improved} in that we use soft-labels generated by the target network to train the discriminator, whereas in the semi-supervised learning, there already exists a small set of labeled data instances that can be used to train the discriminator directly.

-For training the generator, we introduce an entropy regularizer into the canonical feature matching-based training objective \cite{salimans2016improved}: